ARTICLE VII – ANNUAL CONFERENCE

 The Executive Board shall set a reasonable registration fee sufficient to cover actual costs of the annual conference.
 The Executive Board may vote to offset the registration fees for one representative from each member agency, whose dues are paid current, providing the funds are available to offset this decision.

+All ILSA conference attendees must be current government employees.The board may vote to make an exception to this rule for speakers, provided that speakers attend only for the duration of their session.
 Non-members may be invited to the annual conference at the discretion of the President upon consultation with the Executive Board.
 Any non-members extended a formal invitation must pre-register and prepay prior to being allowed to attend the conference.
+ILSA attendees that are not currently employed by a government agency shall be issued a name card of a different color.

 Section 5.
 Appointment of Other Committees.